RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 failures that could reorder the events and change the outcome of the updates performed across geo-distributed writes.

-Active-Active databases are geo-distributed databases that span multiple Redis Enterprise Software (RS) clusters.
+Active-Active databases (formerly known as CRDB) are geo-distributed databases that span multiple Redis Enterprise Software (RS) clusters.
 Active-Active databases depend on multi-master replication (MMR) and Conflict-free Replicated Data Types (CRDTs) to power a simple development experience for geo-distributed applications.
 Active-Active databases allow developers to use existing